 - You can attend a Guide Training in person in Central Texas

-- Information and inspiration to take students and families out into nature, including why people need nature, how to teach hope and foster a love of nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods and best practices, Leave No Trace principles, raising up the next generation of conservation leaders, and more.
+- Information and inspiration to take students and families out into nature, including why people need nature, how to teach hope and foster a love of nature, how to plan successful adventures, risk management and keeping families safe outdoors, the benefits of teaching science outside, discovery-style outdoor teaching methods and best practices, Leave No Trace principles, outdoor skill development, raising up the next generation of conservation leaders, and more.

 - Specific training on FIN’s campus campouts program for schools and other community organizations.

 - Outdoor skill building, including how to make a campfire, outdoor cooking, how to teach knife safety, knots and shelter building, and more. (in-person program only)